ziqizhang/jate/README.md

 ```
 $ git push origin <feature-branch-name>
 ```

+6. Open a Pull Request against the upstream master branch.
+Please give your pull request a clear title and description and note which issue(s) your pull request fixes.

+**Important**: By submitting a patch, you agree to allow the project owners to license your work under the LGPLv3 license.

+### Contact

 For anything else, you can also find how to contact the team at: